AnasEchoFanani/games4u_prj/README.md

 ## Contributing

 We welcome contributions from the community!
-If you're interested in contributing to Awesome Website, please read our [contribution guidelines](CONTRIBUTING.md) for more information.
+If you're interested in contributing to Games4u, please read our [contribution guidelines](CONTRIBUTING.md) for more information.

 ## License